ashtadhyayi/ashtadhyayi.github.io/content/about.md

 URL-s for various vRtti-s are maintained to look like this: [kAshikA 1.1.1](../vritti/kashika/pada-1.1/1.1.1/) or [nyAsa 1.1.1](../vritti/nyasa/pada-1.1/1.1.1/).

 ### Updating the UI with the latest content
-- Update the content - `git pull --recurse-submodules`
+- Update the content - `git pull --recurse-submodules; cd content/vritti; git pull; cd ../..`
 - Install [Hugo](gohugo.io)
 - Run `hugo` (Takes ~ 16s as of 20181216.)
 - Check in and push the changed files to github.